syncany/syncany-docs/source/installation.rst

 If your operating system isn't listed above, or if you just want to install Syncany manually for some other reason, simply download either the .zip or the .tar.gz archive from the `distribution site <https://www.syncany.org/dist>`_ (see folder *releases*).
 Then extract the archive and run Syncany and/or the daemon from the ``bin/`` folder.
 This is the exact same process on every major operating system:

 1. Download the latest archive from the `distribution site <https://www.syncany.org/dist>`_ (see folder *releases*)
-2. Extract the archive and run ``bin/sy`` to run the Syncany command line tool or ``bin/syd`` to run the daemon
+2. Extract the archive and run ``bin/sy`` to run the Syncany command line tool

 If you'd like to use Syncany from there, but without having to always type the entire path to run it, you may want to place the Syncany ``bin/`` folder in the system's ``PATH`` environment variable.
-This will let your system know where to look for the ``sy`` and ``syd`` commands.
+This will let your system know where to look for the ``sy`` command.
 It's easy to find out how to do that, but just in case:

 - `How to set the PATH variable on Windows <http://www.computerhope.com/issues/ch000549.htm>`_
 - `How to set the PATH variable on Mac OSX <http://architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/>`_